Using video ads to attract new players

 9. Monitoring cadence — daily/weekly metrics to watch initially and triggers for pausing or scaling.

-Start by defining the primary objective and secondary metrics that indicate funnel health.
-Objectives for affiliates commonly include qualified clicks, signups that meet advertiser criteria, and post-click engagement; align these with your tracking and reporting schema.
-For platform selection, weigh the audience match, available formats, and ability to implement server-to-server tracking.
+Start by defining the primary objective and the secondary metrics that indicate funnel health.
+Affiliate objectives commonly include qualified clicks, signups that meet advertiser criteria, and meaningful post-click engagement.
+These should match your reporting schema before spend begins.
+For platform selection, weigh audience fit, available formats, creative restrictions, and whether server-to-server tracking or reliable postback measurement is available.

-On the technical side, prepare multiple asset sizes and variants for A/B testing, name assets consistently, and ensure tracking parameters follow an agreed taxonomy.
-Implement pixel or postback integrations and validate attribution paths before allocating scale budgets.
-Build a compliance review step into the pre-launch checklist that includes platform policy checks and a landing-page audit.
+On the technical side, prepare multiple asset sizes and variants for A/B testing, use consistent naming conventions, and make sure tracking parameters follow an agreed taxonomy.
+Implement pixel or postback integrations and validate attribution paths before assigning scale budgets.
+The pre-launch checklist should include platform policy checks, a landing-page audit, and confirmation that exclusions, geotargeting, and frequency controls are active.

 Common mistakes to avoid